 Once you determine your comfort level, decide what percentage of your total account to allocate into these risky assets.
 Even experienced traders often start small and have an exit strategy.
 The key is to stick to your plan and know when to close out of a losing position.

 Usually reserved for sophisticated investors, leveraged trading has gained popularity in recent years among retail investors.
-Lured by the potential of fast money, many have turned to leveraged exchange-traded funds (ETFs) as a way to get in on the action.
+Lured by the potential of fast money, many have turned to leveraged ETFs as a way to get in on the action.

 Leveraged ETFs are a type of investment that aims to magnify returns through financial derivatives and debt.
 Essentially, they are ETFs on steroids.